-Mobile architecture design is a key element in guaranteeing a successful user experience optimal.
-At DualMedia, we emphasize the constant involvement of project teams at every stage, from the design of wireframes and tree structures to the analysis of user behavior in production.
+Mobile architecture design is a key element in ensuring an optimal user experience.
+At DualMedia, we emphasize the ongoing involvement of project teams in every step, from wireframe and tree structure design to user behavior analysis in production.

 Our approach to mobile architecture design consists of several steps: